 CREDIT HOURS COMPLETION TIME PROGRAM COSTS DISTANCE EDUCATION 60 Full course load: 5 terms Part-time: 6 years max A full course load is equivalent to 12 credits per term, including the summer term.
-The cost of tuition for the 2020-2021 academic year is \$505 per credit hour.
+The cost of tuition for the 2022-2023 academic year is \$505 per credit hour.
 The total tuition for the MA in Theological Studies program is \$30,300 (60 credit hours at \$505 per credit hour).
 For a breakdown of associated fees and costs of living, view our sample budget.
 To help you offset the high costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.
 You can take up to 20 credits of courses through Distance Education while you are completing the MA in Theological Studies, but no more than 6 of those credits may be Foundational Core courses.

 All students are required to take our Foundational Core courses.
-Most students also choose to concentrate in one area and take courses that support their work in that concentration.
-Some students choose the "no concentration" option and study more widely.
+Students are also required to choose a concentration in one area and take courses that support their work in that concentration.